 Bran Castle – Bear Sanctuary – Dâmbovicioara Cave

 Near the Natural Reservation of Piatra Craiului Mountains, in Zărnești Town, Libearty Bear Sanctuary shelters around 100 brown bear specimens, on a 69 hectares piece of oak forest.
 This makes Libearty Bear Sanctuary the biggest brown bear reservation in the world.
-The bears are rescued from cruel and improper conditions from zoos, circuses or are wild specimens which have endeavored to close to human settlements.
+The bears are rescued from cruel and improper conditions from zoos, circuses, or are wild specimens that have endeavored to close to human settlements.

 Around 1955, a group of speleologists from Brasov cleared the entrance into the cave.
 During these excavation they found bones of Ursus spelaeus, an extinct species of cave bear that lived in Europe and Asia around 26.000 B.C.

 Bran Castle built as a customs point on the most traveled merchant road linking Transylvania to Wallachia, Bran Castle stands on a 60 m high cliff overlooking a narrow mountain crossing.
 It was buit between 1378 – 1382 in a Gothic architectural style.
 Due to it’s placement and similarities to the description in Bram Stoker’s “Dracula”, Bran Castle becomes the legendary Castle of count Dracula.
 The name of the famous vampire, Dracula, is associated to the historical figure of Vlad the Impaler the bloody despot of 15th century Wallachia, who is surrounded by many other legends and stories.